richard-strauss-werke/strauss-ODD/README.md

 The schemata generated with this ODD target a partially form-based editing of TEI code in oXygen's Author Mode.
-In order to make documents created on basis of these schemata fully TEI conformant, they have be transformed by XSLT scripts generated on basis of the ODDs.
+In order to make documents created on basis of these schemata fully TEI conformant, they have be transformed by the XSLT scripts generated on basis of the ODDs.

 Folders
 -----